shani1610/object-insertion-video-diffusion/README.md

 - [Acknowledgements](#acknowledgements)

 ## Installation
-I struggled with the first installation for Tune-A-Video, so I wrote what I learned with a lot of details and explanations to help whoever wants to reproduce my results or use Tune-A-Video for other goals. the detailed installation guideline can be found [here](https://github.com/shani1610/object-insertion-video-diffusion/blob/main/tuneavideo_installation.md).
+To reproduce my results or use Tune-A-Video for other goals, I wrote detailed installation guidelines that can be found [here](https://github.com/shani1610/object-insertion-video-diffusion/blob/main/tuneavideo_installation.md).
 I also included the conda list results mentioning all the packages in the working environment and their versions, you can find it [here](https://github.com/shani1610/object-insertion-video-diffusion/blob/main/conda_list.md).

 ## Usage
 Details on how to use the project.

 ## Human Evaluation
 the survey can be found in this [link](https://forms.gle/f3opfrCkXVRv7ASt9)

 ## Tree
 ```